Message from Program Chair

 Instructions for Submitting a Proposal

 We invite proposals for critical analyses of themes, topics, problems, or issues arising from original scholarly research.
-There are three ways to submit a proposal:
+There are two ways to submit a proposal:

-1) as part of a pre-formed session (panel, roundtable, meeting, seminar);
+1) as part of a pre-formed session (panel, roundtable, lightning session, seminar);

-2) individually (if accepted, to be placed in a panel by the Division Coordinator or, if a digital media presentation, in the Digital Media Workshop); or
+2) individually (if accepted, to be placed in a panel by the Division Chair or, if a digital media presentation, in the Jewish Studies and Digital Humanities Workshop)

-AJS members who are interested in organizing a session, or joining a session that others are forming, may post announcements to the Sessions Seeking Participants page on the AJS website.
+AJS members who are interested in organizing a session, or joining a session that others are forming, may post announcements to the Sessions Seeking Participants/Papers Seeking Sessions.

-A list of suggested themes and topics for select subject areas appears in Part IX, under the heading “Division Coordinators and Suggested Themes.”
+A list of suggested themes and topics for selected subject areas appears in Part III, under the heading “Division Chairs and Suggested Themes.”
 Prospective presenters and session organizers are encouraged to consider these suggestions in crafting their proposals.

 B. Do's and Don'ts

 Paper and session proposals that will not be considered for presentation include: papers that have been published or presented in whole or in part elsewhere and sessions that summarize the proceedings of another conference.
-Sessions may not be devoted to one or more recently published books, although sessions may be structured around the arguments and methods of major and recent scholarly works.
-Members interested in promoting their books published in 2013 are encouraged to participate in AJS Honors Its Authors, a special event to celebrate AJS members' publications.
+Sessions may not be organized around recently published books, although they may be structured around arguments and/or methods found in recent scholarly publications.
+Members interested in promoting their books published in 2014 are encouraged to participate in AJS Honors Its Authors, a special event to celebrate AJS members' publications.

 C. Session Sponsorship